seashell/drago/README.md

 $ go build
 ```

-Alternatively, you can build Drago with `make`, for example:
+Alternatively, you can build Drago with `make`.
+To do so, run:
 ```
 $ make dev
 ```

-Run the following to get a comprehensive list of build options:
+In order to get a comprehensive list of build options, run:
  ```
  $ make help
  ```